lentzsch/Syphr/README.md

 # Syphr

 ## NOTE!
-This was my old capstone project and while it's not bad for a two week solo project to graduate App Academy, there are many issues with it from a realworld production standpoint.
+This was my old capstone project and while it's not bad for a two week solo project to graduate App Academy, there are many issues with it from a real world production standpoint.
 I plan on forking and refactoring creating a "before and after" to showcase my growth.

 ## Introduction
 Welcome to Syphr!
 Syphr is my solo capstone project from my time at App Academy.
 It is a messaging app that is really just a thinly veiled excuse to build a historically accurate emulation of the Enigma Machine from WWII.